PTW-TUDa/eta_utility/docs/guide/python_install.rst

    Selection of download files from python.org.

-When installing select "Add Python to PATH" option and also make sure that "pip" is installed.
+When installing, select the "Add Python to PATH" option and also make sure that "pip" is installed.
-In addition to this it typically makes sense to "Add Python to environment variables" which allows other programs to find it.
+In addition to this, it typically makes sense to "Add Python to environment variables" which allows other programs to find it.
 The setup process and selected options are shown in the following figures.